 Most people don’t know that a watershed moment for prostate cancer was inspired by breast cancer.
 In 1996, several groups of concerned patients, physicians, and advocates came together to create the National Prostate Cancer Coalition.
 Modeled after the National Breast Cancer Coalition, this new organization was formed to stand up for men and their families impacted by prostate cancer and become a political force for a cure.

 As the prostate cancer landscape has evolved, so have we.
-Today, we are the destination for taking action to end prostate cancer and making prostate cancer research a national priority.
-With a new name, ZERO – The End of Prostate Cancer, we are still on the front lines in Washington, DC and grassroots communities to provide much needed programs that positively impact the lives of both men at risk and men suffering from this disease.
-We’re providing men and families with educational resources and funding promising research for improved early detection options.
-Our mantra to support, educate, and activate is mobilizing a like-minded, passionate, and multigenerational army of advocates across the country to end prostate cancer.
+Today, we are the destination for taking action to end prostate cancer and creating solutions to meet the most critical needs of our community.
+One of the most important initiatives at ZERO is advancing health equity to help bridge the gap between racial and health disparities in prostate cancer among Black men, one of the groups most at risk for prostate cancer.
+ZERO continues to be on the front lines in Washington, D.C., and grassroots communities to help drive new legislation and policies that positively impact the lives of those at risk and who are suffering from this disease.
+We provide men and families with educational resources and funding promising research for improved early detection options.
+Our mantra to support, educate, and activate is mobilizing a like-minded, passionate, and multigenerational army of advocates across the country to ZERO out this disease once and for all.

-Whether you are a 40-year-old father of three young children in the prime of your life or a 65-year-old excited to enjoy your retirement and spend time with your grandchildren, the face of prostate cancer can look very different.
+Whether you are a 40-year-old father of three young children in the prime of your life, a single 50-year-old man without kids, or a 65-year-old excited to enjoy your retirement, the face of prostate cancer can look very different.
 What unites us all is our steadfast commitment to eliminate the pain and suffering and create Generation ZERO – the first generation of men free from prostate cancer.